iOS17/Jailbreak/README.md

 - Backup: Safeguard your data by creating a complete backup of your device using iCloud or iTunes.
 - Update and Compatibility: Install the latest version of iOS 17 and verify the compatibility of your device with the jailbreak tool.
-- Research: Familiarize yourself with the jailbreak process, compatible tools, and potential risks associated with jailbreaking.
+- Research: Familiarize yourself with the jailbreak process, compatible tools, and potential risks.
-- Remove Security Measures: Disable any passcodes, Touch ID, or Face ID authentication temporarily to prevent conflicts during the jailbreak process.
+- Remove Security Measures: Temporarily disable any passcodes, Touch ID, or Face ID authentication to prevent conflicts during jailbreak.

 ## V. How to Jailbreak Your iOS 17 Device Safely and Securely: